deephyper/deephyper/docs/usage/benchmarks.rst

     Problem.add_dim(p_name='num_n_l1', p_space=[i for i in range(1, 30)], p_default=15)

-and that's it, we just defined a problem with one dimension 'num_n_l1' where we are going to search the best number of neurons for the first dense layer.
+and that's it, we just defined a problem with one dimension 'num_n_l1' where we are going to search for the best number of neurons for the first dense layer.

-Now we need to define how to run hour mnist model while taking in account this 'num_n_l1' parameter chosen by the search.
-Let's take an basic example from Keras documentation with a small modification to use the 'num_n_l1' parameter :
+Now we need to define how to run our mnist model while taking into account this 'num_n_l1' parameter chosen by the search.
+Let's take a basic example from Keras documentation with a small modification to use the 'num_n_l1' parameter :

 ::